happypandax/happypandax/README.md

 # Features
 - Portable, self-contained in folder and cross-platform
 - Low memory footprint
-- 2 view modes: thumbnails in a grid and a simple table
 - Advanced gallery search with regex support
 - Gallery tagging: userdefined namespaces and tags
-- Gallery metadata fetching from the web (Currently only supports g.e-hentai, exhentai and indirectly panda.chaika.moe)
+- Gallery metadata fetching from the web (supports various sources)
-- Gallery downloading from the web (Currently supports g.e-hentai, exhentai and panda.chaika.moe URLs)
+- Gallery downloading from the web (supports various sources)
-- Duplicate detecting when adding galleries
+- Folder monitoring
-- Multiple ways of adding galleries to make it as convienient as possible! (like folder monitoring, etc.
+- Multiple ways of adding galleries to make it as convienient as possible!
-- Recursive directory/archive scanning.
-Can treat each subfolder as a gallery (applies to archives too), or as chapters of gallery!
+- Recursive directory/archive scanning
 - Supports ZIP/CBZ, RAR/CBR and directories with loose files
 - Customizable by lots of settings
 - And lots more...